-Number Facts - For children in Year 1 to Year 6, learning their addition facts to 20 and practising times tables is extremely important.
+For children in Year 1 to Year 6, learning their addition facts to 20 and practising times tables is extremely important.
 By the end of Year 4, children should have a rapid recall of times tables facts up to the 12 times tables.
 They must be able to say the division facts too e.g. 7×8=56 and therefore also 56÷7=8.
 ‘Rapid recall’ should be within around five seconds.
 They should not have to count through the tables facts to get there or use their fingers!
-At Globe we call these facts ‘learn its’ because you just have to learn them!
+At Globe we call these facts ‘learn its’ because you just have to learn it/them!

-Spellings– From Y1 onwards children are given a set of words to learn to spell each week.
+From Y1 onwards children are given a set of words to learn to spell each week.
 Learning the spellings for just a short time each day is more effective than leaving it all to the last minute.
 These are words which the children have been learning in spelling lessons during the previous week.
 Spending time on these at home will ensure that children know them really well.
 The children do a spelling test each week and this is sent home to parents so that you know the outcomes.

-Weekly General Knowledge Quiz - Each week a 10 question quiz is sent home to develop children's general knowledge for children in years 3 to 6.
+Each week a 10 question quiz is sent home to develop children's general knowledge for children in Years 3 to 6.
 Families can have fun together finding out the answers.
-The answers are retuned to school, marked and there is a challenge to see which class are the best quizzers.
+The answers are returned to school, marked and there is a challenge to see which class are the best quizzers.
 Children complete and return their quizzes by Thursday and get a new quiz each Friday.
-The answers are always published in the following weeks newsletter and they are shown at the weekly Headteacher assembly.
+The answers are always published in the following week's newsletter and they are shown at the weekly Headteacher assembly.
 It is important that children develop a wide knowledge of the world around them.
 We regularly have children versus staff and governor quizzes which are a lot of fun and highly competitive.

-Half Termly Home Learning Projects
+Holiday Home Learning Projects